 Pulmonary fibrosis.
 Representative fluorescence micrographs of the subpleural areas of lung cryosections obtained from mice dosed with bleomycin through minipumps for varying time periods versus control mice dosed with PBS for 1 week, and stained with F-CHP and Hoechst 33342.
 Highly localized, bright F-CHP signals revealed spotty distribution of damaged collagen appearing beginning 1 week after bleomycin treatment.
 The overall CHP signals increased as the disease progressed from week 1 to week 3 and persisted through week 4.

-Myocardial infraction.
-A fluorescence image of a mouse heart at day 7 post myocardial infraction (left), stained by biotin-labeled B-CHP (detected with AlexaFluor647-streptavidin), in comparison to a normal heart (right).
+Myocardial infarction.
+A fluorescence image of a mouse heart at day 7 post myocardial infarction (left), stained by biotin-labeled B-CHP (detected with AlexaFluor647-streptavidin), in comparison to a normal heart (right).
 Intense signals resulting from CHP binding to the degraded and denatured collagen can be seen in the damaged myocardial tissue.